Cheshire-Labs/orca/README.md

 * _--config <path_to_config_file>_

     Specifies the path to the YAML configuration file.
 If not provided, the previously loaded configuration is used.
+Required if the config file has not already been loaded.

 * _--stage <development_stage>_